OleksandrLevinskyi/PathfindingVisualizer/README.md

 ---

 2 obstacle types (just press right mouse key to put obstacles on the grid):
-  1) wall - no way though
+  1) wall - no way through
   2) wighted node - node with increased cost to get in/out of it

 ---